VoronDesign/VoronUsers/printer_mods/PROTO/High_Flow_Cooling/README.md

 # Voron V0.1 High Flow Cooling

-This mod is design to increase the cooling capability of a Voron V0.1 by using 2 [high flow blowers](https://products.sanyodenki.com/en/sanace/dc/blower/9BMB12P2K01/) and a massive fan duct.
+This mod is design to increase the cooling capability of a Voron V0.1 by using 2 [high flow blowers (San Ace B97)](https://products.sanyodenki.com/en/sanace/dc/blower/9BMB12P2K01/) and a massive fan duct.
 Also the head is modify to help redirect the airflow from the nozzle.It's probably not necessary but I think the head look cool.

 The fan duct is not symetrical, simply because like that the fan suck air from the outside of the printer.